 How can you prevent it?

-There are many things you can do to prevent folliculitis or keep it from spreading.
+Here are some things you can do to prevent folliculitis or to keep it from getting worse.

-- Bathe or shower daily with a mild soap.
-Also, bathe or shower after you exercise and after you work around chemicals.
+- Bathe or shower after you exercise and after you're near chemicals.

 - Don't scratch the bumps.